 The square knot is a finishing touch on either that surgeon’s knot or overhand knot.
 After those laces are pulled right, take one then double it backward on itself which will create one ‘bunny ear’ shape.

 Then carefully wrap that other lace around that bunny ear that was created using thumbs to make a loop underneath it.
-Hold that lace’s loose end against thumbs using index fingers then use those index fingers to have the lace pushed via that loop hence another bunny ear.
+Hold that lace’s loose end against the thumbs using index fingers then use those index fingers to have the lace pushed via that loop hence another bunny ear.
 Now hold one bunny ear on each hand then tighten them together.

-With the quick pull knot, all you need to is commence by looping around that lace hook then simply pull it.
+With the quick pull knot, all you need to do is commence by looping around that lace hook then simply pull it.
 Some shoes provide such systems that make it easy for quick pull knot,

 • Lacing your boots while hiking is very important when your laces get loose because you get that ultimate comfort that is required while hiking